barsoom/devbook/styleguide/README.md

 If a method will sometimes return nil, we want that to be explicit, not implicit.

+This makes it clear to the reader that the code author has considered the "else" case.

 So prefer this:

 ``` ruby